thediveo/sealwatcher/README.md

 track the list of containers (name, PID, project, pod) without constant polling and without the hassle of event "binge processing".

+**Note:** `sealwatcher/v2` requires podman 4+ as it uses the API v4 client – and version compatibility of podman is very limited and very weak when compared to Docker API compatibility.

-Please note: because building the Podman REST API client requires a considerable amount of C libraries as well as header files to be installed in the build system, `sealwatcher` isn't an integral part of the `whalewatcher` module so far.
+**Note:** because building the Podman REST API client requires a considerable amount of C libraries as well as header files to be installed in the build system, `sealwatcher` isn't an integral part of the `whalewatcher` module so far.
 If at some future point the Podman project improves the situation so that